-There are many steps involved in selecting the right colt for a stallion partnership.
-We thank our faithful clients in 2008 for taking a chance on a young bloodstock agent and his eye for yearling selection, giving us the firepower to purchase the colts we wanted to buy.
-From those early days, we are forever trying to refine and improve our selection process to eliminate as much risk as possible.
+There are many steps involved in selecting the right animal to be a successful racehorse.
+We thank our faithful clients in 2006 for taking a chance on a young bloodstock agent and his eye for yearling selection, giving us the firepower to purchase the horses we wanted to buy.
+From those early days, we are forever trying to refine and improve our selection process to eliminate as much risk as possible

 By following the below process (and adding an ounce of luck) we will continue to select and purchase stakes performing colts that will have the opportunity to retire to commercial stud duties once their racing careers are over.